Keyboard shortcuts

 Description

-Environment variables to set for this process.
+Defines environment variables to set for this process.
 Each key-value pair in this table defines the name of an environment variable and its value respectively.
 Environment variables not defined in this table are left unset or are inherited normally.

 Examples